Epicurus: Politics

 Epicurean ideas on politics disagree with other philosophical traditions, namely the Stoic, Platonist and Aristotelian traditions.
 To Epicureans all our social relations are a matter of how we perceive each other, of customs and traditions.
 No one is inherently of higher value or meant to dominate another.
 That is because there is no metaphysical basis for the superiority of one kind of person, all people are made of the same atomic material and are thus naturally equal.
 Epicureans also discourage political participation and other involvement in politics.
 However Epicureans are not apolitical; it is possible that some political association could be seen as beneficial by some Epicureans.
 Some political associations could lead to certain benefits to the individual that would help to maximize pleasure and avoid physical or mental distress.

+The views of Epicurus and the Epicureans on marriage and having a family are a little more unclear.
+Epicurus himself seems to have been unmarried and did not have children, but Metrodorus (A close friend of Epicurus) was married and apparently had multiple children, one of whom was a son named after Epicurus, along with Epicurus himself making provisions for the daughters of Metrodorus to be given in marriage when they come of age in his will, which some see as evidence of Epicurus being more supportive of marriage and having children than previously thought.
+Lastly, there is also a translation issue in the "wise man sayings" from ancient biographer, Diogenes Laertius, in whether the Epicurean wise man will marry and have children, but only in accordance with circumstance, as supported by Cyril Bailey, or whether the wise man will not marry and have children except in certain circumstances as supported by Hicks.